Do you have hiring plan questions? We have answers to common questions from fast-growing companies like yours.

 Step 4: Translate all of the information you’ve gathered into a hiring plan

-Once you have your business objectives, data, and compensation ranges, start putting together your hiring plan.
+Once you have your business objectives, salary data, and compensation ranges, start putting together your hiring plan.
 Your finance team will likely have a template for you to use, but in general, include the following for each role:

 - Requisition number